lupyuen/lupyuen.github.io/src/visual.md

 // Oops!
 Transmit Loop will never run!
 ```

-Because we loop forever calling __sleep__ in the First Loop, we'll never run the Second Loop.
+Because we loop forever calling __sleep__ in the First Loop, we'll never reach the Second Loop.

 _So we should do this with Timers instead?_